Spotted nothura

 The spotted nothura (Nothura maculosa) is a species of tinamou.
-This bird is native to grassy habitats in eastern and southern Brazil, Paraguay, Uruguay, and eastern and northern Argentina.
+This bird is native to grassy habitats in eastern and southern Brazil, Paraguay,Bolivia, Uruguay, and eastern and northern Argentina.

 Description

 The spotted nothura is approximately 24 to 25.5 cm in length.
 The upper parts are brown with streaked buff.
 The under parts are buff streaked with black and brown on the breast, with barring to the flanks.
 Its crown is black streaked with buff and the throat is white.
 The overall hue in colour varies greatly over its range; in part caused by the differences in soil at the specific localities.
 It and the closely related Chaco nothura, N. chacoensis, are the only nothuras with barring to both webs of the primaries.
 The legs are dull yellowish-grey or brown.

 Behavior

 The call of the spotted nothura is a series of brief high-pitched notes.

 Feeding

 The spotted nothura eats plants, typically seeds, and animal matter.
 In Argentina they seem to eat more of the animal matter then they do in other locations.